sbogucki12/resume/README.md

 ## Credit

 This is where I typically link to my linkedIn and whatnot (*hire me*), but all of the information is contained in the resume.
 Please visit [my online resume](https://resumebogucki.herokuapp.com/ "Resume - Steve Bogucki")

+## To Do:

+[ ] - Add content to Education component

+[ ] - Add content to Experience component

+[ ] - Add content to Military component

+[ ] - Replace existing icons with appropriate icons throughout site

+[ ] - Remove old code (after deployment of revised app)